Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/20220423/index.md

 > What is the intent behind a consitution, a mantifesto or any set of common values ?
 How is the current state and the expected or envisioned state being framed ?
 What motivates a particular group to pursue a consitution ?

+- Designers - an approach to governance that builds a toolkit to enable decentralisation.
+- Legislators - the drafting of laws, visions, missions and values.